 9:00AM: Fridays are typically MY day to take care of myself.
 I don’t schedule clients and practice what I preach.
 Today I had an appointment with my chiropractor.
 Not only did I get adjusted (thank goodness, since I recently fell down the stairs) but I also got an Applied Kinesiology session to make sure that my body is functioning at its optimal level with the nutritional supplements that I’m on.

 I met an old college friend for a manicure and then came back home.
 I made a delicious White Bean and Escarole Soup for lunch and cut up red peppers, cucumbers and carrots which I dipped into hummus.
 Cutting up vegetables soothes me, as I chop away my stresses.
 Coaching Hat back on, as I squeezed in one client - then off to a piano lesson.
 My kids started taking piano lessons in the fall.
 I played the piano as a child and wanted to tap back into that creative side and just have some fun.
-My kid’s piano teacher introduced Billy Joel's Miami 2017 to me and I’ve been having a blast learning it.

 3:30PM: Chauffeur hat on - time to pick up the kids from school and a friend for a play date.
 I was able to sneak in some practice time on the piano while they made an obstacle course behind me.